dmsul/site-source/content/pages/tutorial_stata_to_python.rst

 There is no general equivalent to :code:`tsset` in Python.
 However, you can accomplish most if not all of the same tasks using a DataFrame's index (the row's equivalent of columns.)
-In Stata, the "DataFrame" in memory is always the observation row number, denoted by the special variable :code:`_n`.
-In Python and Pandas, a DataFrame index can be anything.
+In Stata, the "DataFrame" in memory always has the observation row number, denoted by the Stata built-in variable :code:`_n`.
+In Python and Pandas, a DataFrame index can be anything (though you can also refer to rows by the row number; see :code:`.loc` vs :code:`iloc`).
 It can also be hierarchical with mutiple levels.
 It is a much more general tool than :code:`tsset`.

 .. list-table::
    :widths: 50 50